norcalbiostat/AppliedStatistics_notes/docs/PCA.md

 ## Generating PC's using R

+\BeginKnitrBlock{rmdnote}<div class="rmdnote">Corresponding reading: PMA6 Ch 14.3-14.4</div>\EndKnitrBlock{rmdnote}

-Calculating the principal components in R can be done using a call to the function `prcomp()`.
+Calculating the principal components in R can be done using the function `prcomp()` and `princomp()`.
+This section of notes uses `princomp()`, not for any specific reason.
 [STHDA](http://www.sthda.com/english/articles/31-principal-component-methods-in-r-practical-guide/118-principal-component-analysis-in-r-prcomp-vs-princomp/) has a good overview of the difference between `prcomp()` and `princomp()`.
+It appears that `prcomp()` may have some more post-analysis fancy visualizations available.

+* Requirements of `data`: This must be a numeric matrix.
+Since I made up this example by generating data in section \@ref(basic-idea), I know they are numeric.

 ```r
 pr <- princomp(data)